shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 Please see the *Trip Descriptor* section, part of the *Trip Update API*, above.

-For trip descriptors as part of the vehicle position messages, the field `start_time` is included.
+For trip descriptors in the context of the vehicle position messages, the field `start_time` is included.

 ## Vehicle Descriptor